 Data integrity involves encryption and user security controls in the software itself.
 What’s more, data validation can be done utilizing incremental change tracking for irrational or outsized changes (i.e. upon entering a 10% rent increase when the typical rent increase is 1% to 5%).
 Another method is to set data input limits for the expected values.
 On the human side, there are data governance policies to ensure that the data is collected and maintained accurately and consistently.
 More than that, though, the reliability of the data must be verifiable.
 This means that the source materials need to be readily available, typically in a digital format.
 It isn’t enough to have a spreadsheet of aggregated data.
 Unquestionably, the source documents must be accessible to verify the aggregated data.

 Data aggregation (collection and organization) from disparate sources must be done consistently through the use of systematic processes and repeatable workflows.
 Individually created spreadsheets are demonstrably the worst means of collecting and collating data due to the single user creation and the inability to display verifiable data sources.
+The consequences of segmented data can be devastating.
+For example, one property management company and its tenants discovered that it had erroneously overbilled for years:

 Setting controls on the data are critical for two key reasons.
 One, the data is now much more valuable in its curated form that it was in the various disconnected sources.
 Two, no one user should have singular control over the data.
 This is important both for maintaining the quality of the data and for preventing internal fraud.